Manufacture, Sale, or Possession of Counterfeit Goods

 the item, the prosecution may charge the crime as a felony punishable

-by up to three years in jail.
-In cases involving less than
+by up to three years in state prison.
+In some cases involving less than

-1000 units, with a value under $950, the crime is charged as a misdemeanor punishable
+1000 units, with a value under $950, the crime may be charged as a misdemeanor

 The “Mistake of Fact” Defense